Painting a floor is a great way to beautify and protect it. But can you paint a shower floor?

 - Wait 20-30 minutes.

-- Use a paint scraper to remove the finish.
+- Use a scraper to remove the finish.

-- Re-apply paint stripping paste to leftover paint.
+- Re-apply the stripping paste to the leftover paint.

-- Remove the paint stripping paste residue from the concrete.
+- Remove the stripping paste residue from the concrete.

 After removing the paint, use a wire sponge to pluck out the debris on the floor.
-If the floor is damaged or cracked, fill the cracks with concrete paste and leave the floor for a few hours to cure.
+If the floor is damaged or cracked, fill the cracks with concrete paste and leave it for a few hours to dry.